nwhitehead/pineapple/README.md

 I had trouble with the brew version of nodejs and npm.
 Instead go to [http://nodejs.org] and directly install node, which also installs npm.

-During the build, the "Running setup.py develop for notebook" takes a long time, it is actually running npm and installing many packages with no output.
+During the notebook build, the "Running setup.py develop for notebook" takes a long time, it is actually running npm and installing many packages with no output.

 ## Notes